heartpoints/heartpoints.org/README.md

 Follow [these instructions](https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches)
 to create and move to a new branch on your local machine.

-### Creating a branch for Github Issue Automatically

-To create and check out a nice new branch, first, *make sure you have checked out the master branch and pulled the latest from the remote repository!*

-With that out of the way, given you know your github issue id, run:

-    ./hp branch [issueId]

-This will create a new branch using our heartpoints standard codified naming rules and check you out into that branch.
-It will also output hints for how to proceed thereafter.

-### Verifying you are in the right branch

-Verify you are working within the new branch.
-Do do so, run:

-    git status

 ## Add and commit Changes to current branch